Buhari celebrates Lawan at 61 – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has congratulated Senate President Ahmad Ibrahim Lawan on his 61st birthday.
+President Muhammadu Buhari has congratulated Senate President, Dr Ahmad Ibrahim Lawan on his 61st birthday.

-According to a statement by the Senior Special Assistant to the President Media and Publicity, Garba Shehu, Buhari noted that Lawan has been linked with many years of contributions to Nigeria’s development, with fruitful years of lawmaking, starting from House of Representatives in 1999.
+According to a statement by Senior Special Assistant to the President Media and Publicity, Garba Shehu, Buhari noted that his 61 years has been lined with many years of contributions to Nigeria’s development, with fruitful years of lawmaking, starting from House of Representatives in 1999.

 President Buhari extolled Lawan’s discipline, maturity and selflessness in always looking at the broader picture in decision making.